jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/2018-01-11-proactive.md

 > ... help us not to be a **reactive** “factory worker,” but instead, **proactively** help the business to find out what’s valuable and then deliver it.

-She used the same terms that were used by our my senior used!
+She used the same terms that my senior used!

 Could Steven Pressfield be right!?